 (commonplace/configure (file-truename ".") "posts")

 Unfortunately the cache rebuild slows the pipeline down a fair bit.

-org-publish itself is really slow.
+Build speed continues to be a massive issue. org-export/org-publish itself is really slow.
 Add in the org-roam cache rebuild, and there's a lot going on.
-The whole pipeline takes about 6 minutes.
-I'd like to try and get that down.

 Maybe by switching back to Alpine again, I might trim some time off.
 And using caching between stages.
 And if I really cared, I could set up my own Docker images that have all the bits needed already added.

 One nice thing is that having it timed in Gitlab means I can get a bit of a grasp of where tweaks can be made.